Chocolate and Raspberry Cheesecake

 - Sugar substitute equivalent to 1 cup sugar

 - 2 cups fresh raspberries

-- In a large bowl, combine cracker crumbs and margarine; press onto the bottom of a 9-in. springform pan.
+- In a large bowl, combine cracker crumbs and butter; press onto the bottom of a greased 9-in. springform pan.
 Bake at 375° for 8-10 minutes or until lightly browned.
 Cool on a wire rack.

 - For filling, in a small saucepan, sprinkle gelatin over cold water; let stand for 1 minute.
 Heat over low heat, stirring until gelatin is completely dissolved.
 Add the semisweet chocolate; stir until melted.

 - Arrange raspberries on top of cheesecake.
-In a microwave, melt white candy coating; stir until smooth.
-Drizzle or pipe over berries.
 Carefully run a knife around edge of pan to loosen.
 Refrigerate leftovers.
-Yield: 12 servings.

 My whole family loved this cheesecake.
 It is a bit softer than regular cheesecake, but it was easy to put together and tasted great.
 This is a nice lower sugar cheesecake, which my diabetic dad really appreciated.
 No one else noticed it was lower sugar.
 It was a yummy Valentine's Day treat!